alextanhongpin/architecture-decision-records/golang/034-handler-interface.md

 When designing libraries, it is common to have a handler.

 A handler is just a function that is passed as a first class function.
+Handlers are normally used for callbacks.

+We can design handlers as interface or purely function.

+The former is useful if you have complicated dependencies for your function, and you need to chain multiple handler.
+A good example is the `http.HandlerFunc`.
+This allows interchanging between function and interface.

 ### Middleware